kglw-dot-net/phase1/releases/made-in-timeland/index.md

 MIT is a deep, trance-like exploration into Techno and IDM production, and oddly contains the first real foray into vocal rapping by ‘Shrimpomaniac’, the alter-ego of Ambrose.

+# Album Credits

+* Produced by Stu Mackenzie
+* Mastering by Joe Carra
+* Photography by Jason Galea
+* Cover design and artwork by Jason Galea

-What to listen to next:
+# What to listen to next:

 *   [If you want to hear the ‘spiritual successor’ to this album](../laminated-denim)
 *   [If you want an album that has a song that kind of sounds like this 'Acarine'](../fishing-for-fishies)